 “Warning” a signal generated by the system intended to alert a person.

-“Warning Delay” the time interval between the triggering of a warning and its actual activation.
+“Warning Delay” the time interval between the triggering of a warning and its actual activation, refers to intentionally delaying the vehicle's warning by the driver/caregiver.

 “Warning Duration” refers to the time duration for which a warning signal is active.